iotaledger/goshimmer/docOps/docs/protocol_specification/components/mana.md

   bookConsensusMana()
 ```

-#### Synchronization and Mana Calculation
+#### Synchronization and mana calculation

-The mana plugin is responsible to determine when to start calculating mana locally.
-Since mana state is an extension to ledger state, it can only depict realistic mana values once the node is in sync.
-During syncing, ledger state is constructed from messages coming from neighbors as described further above.
+The mana plugin is responsible for determining when to start calculating mana locally.
+Since the mana state is an extension of the ledger state, it can only depict realistic mana values once the node is in sync.
+During syncing, the ledger state is constructed from messages coming from neighbors as described in the [Initialization subsection](#initialization).

-In this first iteration, mana plugin relies on `TransactionConfirmed` event of the value transfers plugin, and has no
-explicit rules on when to start and stop mana calculation.
+In this first iteration, the mana plugin relies on the `TransactionConfirmed` event of the value transfers plugin, and has no explicit rules on when to start and stop mana calculation.

-In future, initial mana state (together with the initial ledger state) will be derived from a snapshot file.
+In the future, the initial mana state, together with the initial ledger state, will be derived from a snapshot file.

 ### Mana Toolkit

-In this section, all tools and utility functions for mana will be outlined.
+This section outlines all tools and utility functions for mana.

 #### Mana Related API endpoints

  - `/info`: Add own mana in node info response.
- - `value/allowedManaPledge`: Endpoint that clients can query to determine which nodeIDs are allowed as part of
-   `accessMana` and `consensusMana` fields in a transaction.
+ - `value/allowedManaPledge`: Endpoint that clients can query to determine which nodeIDs are allowed as part of `accessMana` and `consensusMana` fields in a transaction.
  - `value/sendTransactionByJson`: Add `accessMana`, `consensusMana` and `timestamp` fields to the JSON request.

-Add a new `mana` endpoint route:
+Add a new `mana` endpoint route: @todo
  - `/mana`: Return access and consensus mana of the node.
  - `/mana/all`: Return whole mana map (mana perception of the node).
- - `/mana/access/nhighest`: Return `n` highest access mana holder `nodeIDs` and their access mana values.
+ - `/mana/access/nhighest`: Return the `n` highest access mana holder `nodeIDs`, and their access mana values.
- - `/mana/consensus/nhighest`: Return `n` highest consensus mana holder `nodeIDs` and their consensus mana values.
+ - `/mana/consensus/nhighest`: Return the `n` highest consensus mana holder `nodeIDs`, and their consensus mana values.
  - `/mana/percentile`: Return the top percentile the node belongs to relative to the network.
-For example, if there are 100 nodes in the
-   network owning mana, and a node is the 13th richest, it means that is part of the top 13% of mana holders, but not the
+For example, if there are 100 nodes in the network owning mana, and a node is the 13th richest, it means that is part of the top 13% of mana holders, but not the top 12%.
-   top 12%.

 #### Metrics collection

-To study the mana module, following metrics could be gathered:
+The following metrics could be gathered to study the mana module:

  - Amount of consensus and access mana present in the network. (amount varies because of `Base Mana 2`).
  - Amount of mana each node holds.